baytelman/backend-interview/README.md

 - SOFT
 - SORT
 - START

+The following words cannot be formed in this board (because the tiles are not neighbors):
+- SOS (The letter S on the left can only be used ONCE)
+- TOLL (There's only ONE L)
+- TOTAL (No L is neighbor of an A)

 This board (obviously) does NOT include the following words from our [dictionary file](files/dictionary.json) (because there's neither D, E or U present in the board):